usman2x/kafka-practice/strimzi-kafka.md

 ---

-### Open Questions

-1. What are the differences in nods, pods, deployments and namespaces
-2. Why do we need namespace?

-### Cheet Sheet
+#### K8 Cheet Sheet
 1. `kubectl get namespaces`
 2. `kubectl get deployments`
 3. `kubectl get nodes`
 4. `kubectl get pods`

+### Open Questions & Cosiderations

+1. What are the differences in nodes, pods, deployments and namespaces in K8
+2. Why do we need namespaces in k8?
+3. Define K8 Infrastructure pipeline to automatically configure and deploy clusters
+4. Resource Utilization & Optimization

 ### Troubleshooting Guide